Sjmarf/ember/docs/element_guide.rst

 Just like any other element, Text has a size.
 The text itself will be rendered in the center of the Text object by default.
 The Text element will attempt to render as much of the text as will fit within the width of the Text on one line, and then wrap it to the next line.

-Using :code:`ember.FIT` as a size value for Text will cause the Text to match the size of it's content. :code:`ember.FIT` is the default size for Text.
+Using :code:`ember.FIT` as a size value for Text will cause the Text element to match the size of the rendered text within it. :code:`ember.FIT` is the default size for Text.

 We can modify the contents of Text after its creation using the :py:meth:`set_text()<Text.set_text()>` method.